 Operating Sustainably

 Sustainability is ingrained in Ross’ culture.
-For decades we have worked hard to drive out waste and inefficiency from our operations, which, in turn, has reduced our impact on the environment.
-As our Company continues to grow, we recognize the need to advance our sustainability ambitions to help create a sustainable future for all.
+For decades, we have worked hard to drive out waste and inefficiency from our operations, which, in turn, has reduced our impact on the environment.
+As our Company grows and as part of our commitment to aligning our practices to our values, we recognize the need to advance our ambitions to help create a sustainable future for all, while also delivering value to our Customers.

-In 2021, we continued our commitment to transparency by participating in the CDP 2021 Climate Change Questionnaire, receiving a B on our disclosure.*
+In 2022, we continued our commitment to transparency by participating in the CDP 2022 Climate Change Questionnaire, receiving a score of B on our disclosure.*

-We also made progress towards our target to reduce Scope 1 & 2 greenhouse gas (GHG) emissions by 30 percent per square foot by 2025 versus a 2017 baseline, and you can read more about our progress in the “Emissions and Energy” section.
+We also continue to pursue our target of reducing Scope 1 & 2 greenhouse gas (GHG) emissions by 30 percent per square foot by 2025 versus a 2017 baseline; more information about our progress can be found in the Climate and Energy section.
 We have organized our GHG emissions to align with the Greenhouse Gas Protocol’s scope definitions.

-- Scope 1 emissions are direct GHG emissions from sources that are owned or controlled by Ross.
+• Scope 1 emissions are from sources that are owned or controlled by Ross.

 *CDP, formerly Carbon Disclosure Project, is a nonprofit that runs the global disclosure system for investors, companies, cities, states, and regions to manage their environmental impacts.